vega/vega-datasets/datapackage.md

 ### path
 disasters.csv
 ### description
-Annual number of deaths from disasters.
-The data is sourced from EM-DAT (Emergency Events Database) maintained by the Centre for Research on the Epidemiology of Disasters (CRED) at UCLouvain, Belgium.
+Annual number of deaths from disasters, sourced from EM-DAT (Emergency Events Database) maintained by the Centre for Research on the Epidemiology of Disasters (CRED) at UCLouvain, Belgium.
-The dataset was processed by Our World in Data, which involved standardizing country names and world region definitions, converting units, calculating derived indicators, and adapting metadata.
+Processed by Our World in Data to standardize country names and world region definitions, converting units, calculating derived indicators, and adapting metadata.
 Deaths are reported as absolute numbers.
 ### schema

 | name   | type    |